 3. Consider staying overnight: If you want to stop at scenic overlooks along the Hana Highway, hug a rainbow eucalyptus, visit the three main beaches around Hana Town, hike around Oheo Gulch, and drive the rest of the East Maui loop, this adventure quickly becomes more than a day trip.
 If you do decide to stay overnight in Hana (I hope you do), consider finding accommodations with a kitchen or at least a microwave because there are only a handful of restaurants in Hana, and most aren’t open for dinner.
 The Hana Ranch Restaurant is one of the only dinner options within a 2-hour radius around Hana, and their food is priced accordingly.

-4. Pranee’s Thai Food: This lunch option is located just down the street form Red Sands, and is open daily until about 4:00 pm, although they start running out of some dishes around 2:00.
+4. Pranee’s Thai Food: This lunch option is located just down the street from Red Sands, and is open daily until about 4:00 pm, although they start running out of some dishes around 2:00.
 At Prahnee’s, there are two chefs, Pranee and Nutcharee, and people say the food is better when Pranee is cooking, but I loved Nutcharee’s food too, so get yourself a Thai iced tea, and don’t even worry about it.

 5. Hana Fresh: Another lunch option is Hana Fresh, located on the right (when you’re driving from Kahului) in front of the Hana Health Clinic.
 Part farmer’s market and part outdoor restaurant, Hana Fresh’s food is healthy, reasonably priced, and when you support them, you’re helping to fund the Hana Health Clinic and keep healthcare accessible for the people of Hana.